Hans Hüttig: Concentration camps

 Following the Nazis' seizure of national power in 1933, Hüttig was offered and accepted a full-time billet with the SS as part of the SS-Totenkopfverbände (Camp SS).
 For the next six years, Hüttig spent his time rotating through the concentration camps and being trained for a career in them.
 His first assignment came when he was appointed deputy to Karl Otto Koch, commandant of Buchenwald concentration camp and already known to Hüttig from Dresden.
 At Buchenwald, Hüttig was praised by his superiors for his attitude whilst inmates would later testify to his personal cruelty.

 After his time at Buchenwald, Hüttig saw service at Sachsenhausen concentration camp and Flossenbürg concentration camp and in both gained a reputation as a troubleshooter who was suitable for special tasks.
 Thus he was called upon to oversee the construction of a new facility at Natzweiler-Struthof in Alsace.
 Following this he spent time in occupied Norway, overseeing the construction of both concentration camps and prisons.
 Whilst there he commanded the security at Grini concentration camp outside Oslo.
 This assignment ended in February 1944 with his transfer to Herzogenbusch concentration camp in the Netherlands as commandant following the removal of Adam Grünewald for his part in the Bunker Tragedy that took place in January 1944 and had caused uproar in the local area.
 Hüttig oversaw the closure of Herzogenbusch by October 1944 before returning to Germany to serve out the war working in a police station.

 Post-war

 After the war, Hüttig was held in Allied internment on suspicion of war crimes.
 However, he was not put on trial until June 1954.
 Hüttig was found guilty and sentenced to life in prison in solitary confinement on 2 July 1954 by a French military court in Metz.
-In 1956, he was released from detention after eleven years and led a discreet life at home, until his death in 1980 in Wachenheim.
+In 1956, he was released from detention and led a discreet life at home, until his death in 1980 in Wachenheim.

 Hüttig was one of only a handful of camp commanders interviewed by Israeli historian Tom Segev for his book on the commandants Soldiers of Evil.
 During the course of the interview, he admitted to Segev that "I knew very well what I was going to do in the SS".